 What is hypnosis?

-Hypnosis is a state of quiet focused awareness where you become more suggestible.
-Despite the name "hypnosis" which comes from the Greek word for sleep, it has nothing to do with sleep or unconsciousness.
+Hypnosis is a state of quiet, focused awareness where you become more suggestible.
+Despite the name "hypnosis" which comes from the Greek word for sleep, when you are hypnotized you will neither be asleep nor unconscious.
 Hypnosis is effective for a wide variety of issues.